ccmucdenver/ccm-docs/docs/alderaan.md

 All jobs need to be limited in duration.
 Long-running single-core jobs should be submitted to [Score cluster](../score/) or [Colibri cluster](../colibri/)  partitions instead.

 Work consisting of a very large number of single-core jobs can be also submitted to the [Open Science Grid (OSG)](https://opensciencegrid.org) - log into https://www.osgconnect.net with your CU Denver credentials and follow the instructions to be contacted by OSG staff for an onboarding meeting.

+The Alddraan cluster is funded by [NSF grant 2019089 CC* Compute: Accelerating Science and Education by Campus and Grid Computing](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2019089)  under the [NSF CC* program](https://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf20507).
+Two additional GPUS were purchased by the Department of Mathematical and Statistical Sciences and by the Center for Computational Mathematics.
+The cluster is being integrated with the [Open_Science_Grid (OSG)](https://opensciencegrid.org).
+At least 20% of core time will be contributed to the OSG as required by the NSF funding.

 The cluster was built by [Atipa](https://www.atipa.com) in 2021.